Morphologically closes binary pixel stream

 visionhdl.Closing object and set its properties.

 Call the object with arguments, as if it were a function.

-System object, that performs morphological closing on a binary pixel stream.
+System object that morphologically closes a binary pixel stream.

 sets properties using one or more name-value arguments.
-Enclose each property name
+For example,

 Unless otherwise indicated, properties are nontunable, which means you cannot change their